peppegili/2_Operationalizing_Machine_Learning/README.md

 Endpoints allow other services to interact with deployed models.
 There are some interesting details to be aware when trying to use HTTP:

 - **Swagger**: swagger is a tool that eases the documentation efforts of HTTP APIs.
 It helps to build, document, and consume RESTful web services.
-It further explains what types of HTTP requests that an API can consume, like POST and GET.
+It further explains what types of HTTP requests that an API can consume, like `POST` and `GET`.

-  Azure provides a *swagger.json* that is used to create a web site that documents the HTTP endpoint for a deployed model.
+  Azure provides a `swagger.json` that is used to create a web site that documents the HTTP endpoint for a deployed model.

-  The file has been downloaded (from Swagger URI) and saved in [swagger directory](https://github.com/peppegili/2_Operationalizing_Machine_Learning/tree/master/swagger) containing *swagger.sh* and *serve.py* scripts.
+  The file has been downloaded (from Swagger URI) and saved in [swagger directory](https://github.com/peppegili/2_Operationalizing_Machine_Learning/tree/master/swagger) containing `swagger.sh` and `serve.py` scripts.

   ![Swagger Terminal](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/img/swagger_terminal.png)

-  Then, *serve.py* and *swagger.sh* have been executed in order to start a python server on port 8000 and download the latest Swagger container and run it on port 9000, respectively.
+  Then, `serve.py` and `swagger.sh` have been executed in order to start a python server on port 8000 and download the latest Swagger container and run it on port 9000, respectively.
 The documentation for the HTTP API of the model is shown below:

   ![Swagger](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/img/swagger.png)